iclr-blogposts/2026/_posts/2026-04-27-neural-audio-codecs.md

 Finally, let’s train some codecs!
 We’ll look at how varying the number of RVQ levels affects the reconstruction quality.
 As we expected, increasing the number of levels helps, decreasing the spectral loss:
 {% include figure.liquid path="assets/img/2026-04-27-neural-audio-codecs/image%203.png" class="img-fluid rounded z-depth-1 max-w-104" %}

 Let’s hear what the codecs sound like.
-We’ll use the three codecs to reconstruct this audio from the [Expresso dataset](https://speechbot.github.io/expresso/):
+We’ll use the three codecs to reconstruct this audio from the Expresso dataset <d-cite key="DBLP:journals/corr/abs-2308-05725" />:

 {% include audio.liquid path="assets/img/2026-04-27-neural-audio-codecs/orig_audio.wav" controls=true class="audio-sample" %}